 - Fundamental changes in roles and the activities per role

-- Switch from modes of organising: e.g. from geographical to functional or client segment
+- Switch from modes of organizing: e.g. from geographical to functional or client segment

-- And when organisational needs are blocked by human inability to change: location, skills, ways of working, or to achieve the sheer speed required
+- And when organizational needs are blocked by human inability to change: location, skills, ways of working, or to achieve the sheer speed required

 Since major restructuring is messy, hard and disruptive, unless the case for it is overwhelming, focus only on redesigning a particular area of the business.
 Below are types of challenges that could be handled without major restructuring; businesses could cope by flexing within their existing structure: